This is part two of a look at the ha-ha and The Mount in London’s Kensington Gardens. Part one is here.

 One would argue if the idea was merely to serve as a pleasant view point, why not put it at the top of Buck’s Hill, as far away from the Palace as was possible.
 That would easily work as a panorama of notable stature, but would crucially miss the many key security points I have just noted.

 Not only that it would miss out Rotten Row – the safe passage needed for Royals approaching from Central London.
+And that indeed meant no-one would have been able to keep an eye on the King, or Queen, and ensuring they travelled home in complete safety.

 The view from the Palace: